petal2020/petal_beethoven_diabelli-variations/README.md

 "_tpo": initial tempo values.

-Minimum and maximum values of each of the aforementioned data category are included in seperate files ("_min-max") as well as an overview of the repeats composed by Beethoven and the pianists's choices of these repeats ("_repeats").
-Four recordings (Anda 1961, Lefébure 1975, Rangell 1977, Varsano 1980) with idiosyncratic readings of the score in terms of textual fidelity to the repeats are seperately included according to their "real" and "virtual" durations and percentage values (see Glaser 2021, Fig. 1 and 2).
+Minimum and maximum values of each of the aforementioned data category are included in separate files ("_min-max") as well as an overview of the repeats composed by Beethoven and the pianists's choices of these repeats ("_repeats").
+Four recordings (Anda 1961, Lefébure 1975, Rangell 1977, Varsano 1980) with idiosyncratic readings of the score in terms of textual fidelity to the repeats are separately included according to their "real" and "virtual" durations and percentage values (see Glaser 2021, Fig. 1 and 2).